Jasmine Blow - current student and cohort representative 2021

 As a student on the 1+4 scheme, I obtained another Masters degree prior to starting my PhD.
 This Masters was MSc Medical Statistics at the University of Leicester.
 As my background was in genetics, I wanted to gain more statistical knowledge and experience before beginning the PhD.
 I picked my project when I applied, although I could have developed an original project over my MSc year.

 The benefits of the 1+4 scheme are that I have been able to develop my statistical understanding allowing me to significantly improve my ability to undertake the PhD.
 Obtaining an additional qualification will also improve my employability prospects after the programme, as I will be qualified in a wider range of areas.
 Another benefit is that I have been able to meet staff and students, some of whom I will be working with over the next few years, which has given me a great opportunity to get to know them better!

 Originally from Italy, I arrived in Leicester in 2010 as a post-doc joining the Human Evolutionary Genetics group in the Department of Genetics… and I have never left!

 I immediately felt welcome!
 The city is the most multicultural place I have ever lived in, and this reflects in how people interact with others.
 Everybody is very friendly, helpful and understanding.
 In these ten years, I have learnt so much about different cultures and traditions and I have decided to make Leicester my home.

 From a professional point of view, I have never stopped learning.
-I spent six years in Genetics to then move to the Department of Health Sciences, where I currently hold a Research Fellowship.
+I spent six years in Genetics to then move to the Department of Population Health Sciences, where I currently hold a Research Fellowship.
 I have met many bright researchers and incredible mentors on the way, always willing to share their knowledge and to support my career choices.
 When I joined the Genetic Epidemiology group I was impressed by the collaborative spirit, the intellectual honesty, the research transparency, and the fun we have while working together.

 Jack Bowden - University of Exeter